 Our assembly process combines rice, soy, dehydrated vegetables and a flavoring mix including 23 essential vitamins and minerals into small meal packages.
 These meal packages are shipped around the world to support school feeding programs and crisis relief.
 The food stores easily, transports quickly and has a shelf-life of two years.
 For more information on our meals and how they are distributed, please visit our Impact page.

 Ready to schedule an event?
-Visit our Contact page to find your local warehouse location.
+Fill out our interest form to get started!

 What You’ll Need

 Here are the four things you’ll need to host your own event.